agustinediz/FinalProject/README.md

-# FINAL PROJECT
->  NYC Taxi Fare and Trip Duration Prediction
+# NYC Taxi Fare and Trip Duration Prediction

 ## The Business problem